Manuelkpatsu/Manuelkpatsu/README.md

 ### Hi there 👋

+I am a professional, hard working and dedicated Software Engineer with knowledge and focus on Flutter, and Javascript and some of its frameworks.

 <!--
 **Manuelkpatsu/Manuelkpatsu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.